Auto Accident Laws

 So, who determines fault, and how do they prove it?

-Typically, after an accident, the police are called.
+Typically, after an accident, the police are called (in some states auto accident laws require it).
 The police make an official record of what happened, known as a police report.
 An insurer then uses the police report to determine which party was negligent or at-fault.

 Motor vehicle accidents are usually a result of negligent actions.
 Therefore, negligence is critical in determining fault.
 There are three types of neglect: